Locations:

 When to call a doctor or sleep expert

-When your lack of sleep starts to mess with your work performance, and concentration or is causing you distress, it’s time to see a sleep expert.
+When your lack of sleep starts to mess with your work performance, home life, concentration and memory, or is causing distress, it’s time to see a sleep expert.
 Your primary care provider can help you find one.
 Not sure if it’s that bad?
 There are a number of wearable devices and apps that can help you track your shut-eye time.

 “We often see chronic insomnia develop in people with ineffective sleep routines — such as waking at 3 a.m. and staying in bed for hours trying to fall back to sleep,” notes Dr. Kane.
 “This behavior leads to the association that bed does not mean sleep and reinforces insomnia.”